On The Partition Regularity of $ax+by = cw^mz^n$: The Existence of Special Ultrafilters

-\begin{theorem}[cf. Theorem 3.28 in \cite{AlgebraInTheSCC}] Let $S$ be an infinite set with the discrete topology and let $\beta S$ denote the space of ultrafilters over $S$.
-Given any compact space $Y$ and any function $f:S\rightarrow Y$ there exists a unique continuous function $\tilde{f}:\beta S\rightarrow Y$ such that $\tilde{f}|_S = f$. \end{theorem}
+\begin{theorem}[{\cite[Theorem 3.27]{AlgebraInTheSCC}}] Let $S$ be an infinite set with the discrete topology and let $\beta S$ denote the space of ultrafilters over $S$.
+Given any compact space $Y$ and any function $f:S\rightarrow Y$, there exists a unique continuous function $\tilde{f}:\beta S\rightarrow Y$ such that $\tilde{f}|_S = f$. \end{theorem}

 A careful and repeated application of Theorem \ref{UniversalProperty} also allows one to extend binary operations from $S\times S$ to $\beta S\times \beta S$, which is of great use when $S$ is a semigroup.